markhakansson/rauk/docs/dev/maintained_forks.md

 ### Changes to `cortex-m-rtic`
 * `export.rs`
-  * Set a breakpoint inside a resource lock to denote `INSIDE_LOCK`in order to retrieve the name of the resource
+  * Set a breakpoint inside a resource lock to denote `InsideLock`in order to retrieve the name of the resource

 ### Changes to `cortex-m-rtic-macros`
 * `codegen.rs`